-If you know someone – child or adult – who loves cars, racing, Hot Wheels, or NASCAR, then I hope you’ll get a kick out of the RACE CAR PARTY that I threw for my son’s 8th birthday!
+If you know someone – child or adult – who loves cars, racing, Hot Wheels, Formula One, or NASCAR, then I hope you’ll get a kick out of the RACE CAR PARTY that I threw for my son’s 8th birthday!

 We chose this theme because my son is a long-time Hot Wheels fan.
 In fact, when Colin was in preschool, he wouldn’t put on a pair of pants unless it had LOTS of pockets, so he could carry tiny cars with him everywhere he went.
 So we stocked up on cargo pants — and toddler belts, because the weight of all those cars made his pants sag!